YifanXu1999/ai-study-note/paper.md

 - Implicit density estimation: The generative model is not trained with the explicit density estimation.
 Instead, it is trained with purely the log-likelihood loss.
 - Variational Inference: The VAE is a variational inference model.
 It is a type of generative model that uses the variational inference to approximate the posterior distribution of the latent variables.
 - Reparameterization Trick: The VAE uses the reparameterization trick (Normal Distribution) to sample the latent variables from the posterior distribution, which maintains the differentiable property of the model.
+- Evidence Lower Bound (ELBO): The VAE uses the Evidence Lower Bound (ELBO) as the loss function.
+By maximizing the ELBO, we can maximize lower bound of the log-likelihood of the input $x$.

 ### Architecture: